farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Lightfoot.** It’s difficult to track you when you take care to walk lightly. +2 to Stealth when overcoming traps based on weight or pressure. (adapted from Spirit of the Century SRD, §6.27.3)
 - **Master of Shadows.** (requires In Plain Sight.)
 After you use In Plain Sight, you may move one zone per exchange without becoming visible.
 If there is an aspect in play that would normally justify the use of Stealth to hide, you may pay a fate point to be able to make an overcome action with Athletics without becoming visible. (adapted from Spirit of the Century SRD, §6.27.1)
 - **Not a Threat.** Choose Deceive or Stealth when you take this stunt.
 When you create an advantage with that skill to make yourself as non-threatening or unobtrusive as possible, enemies will find other targets for as long as that aspect exists.
 As soon as you successfully attack someone, the aspect goes away.
 (Fate System Toolkit, p.42)
 - **Silent Tank.** For some strange reason, you are capable of sneaking around while wearing 30 pounds of steel plating.
-You never suffer increased difficulty on Stealth rolls from being armoured. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You never suffer increased difficulty on Stealth rolls from being armoured.

 ## Will Stunts